 Ataxic cerebral palsy causes shaky movements and difficulty balancing.
-When walking, a person with this type of cerebral palsy may need to spread the feet out wide to maintain balance.
-How mobility is affected also depends on where in the body the cerebral palsy is and how severe it is.
-With symptoms mostly in the legs, mobility becomes more of an issue.
+When walking, a person with this type of cerebral palsy may need to spread the feet wide to maintain balance.
+How mobility is affected also depends on which muscle groups are most affected and how severely.
+With symptoms mainly in the legs, mobility becomes more of an issue.

 Gross Motor Function

 A system of classifying the severity of cerebral palsy helps to describe a person’s limitations and abilities in terms of mobility.
 It is called the Gross Motor Function Classification System, or GMFCS, and describes five levels of mobility:

-A gait assessment or analysis is the usual technique for evaluating how a child walks and what the limitations are.
+A gait assessment or analysis is the usual technique for evaluating how a child walks and the limitations.
 It is an extensive type of assessment that helps doctors determine how a patient walks and why.
-Understanding the underlying causes of an awkward gait allows for professionals to come up with ways to make corrections.
+Understanding the underlying causes of an awkward gait allows professionals to come up with ways to make corrections.

 Although not common, surgery may be an option to improve mobility in a patient with cerebral palsy.
-It all depends on the severity of the issue, what is causing it, and if it can be easily corrected with a surgical procedure, and the child’s age.
+It all depends on the severity of the issue, what is causing it, if it can be easily corrected with a surgical procedure, and the child’s age.

 Physical therapy helps with mobility by strengthening muscles, improving coordination, improving balance, and increasing flexibility.
 Exercises, adaptive equipment, stretching, and other activities are used in physical therapy to achieve these goals and give children greater independence, physical function, and ultimately more mobility.

-Certain medications may also help to improve mobility issues in cerebral palsy by targeting the underlying problems with muscles.
+Certain medications may also help relieve specific symptoms of cerebral palsy by targeting the underlying problems with muscles.
 Muscle relaxants are commonly used for cerebral palsy because they reduce muscle spasticity, one barrier to better mobility.

 In addition to therapy and other strategies for improving mobility, devices that assist people with walking can be helpful.
-Canes and walkers help children whose gait is awkward or who lack good balance.
-For those who cannot walk at all or only with great pain or difficulty, a wheelchair can greatly increase the ability to get around and be mobile.
+Canes and walkers help children whose gait is awkward or lack good balance.
+For those who cannot walk at all or only with great pain or difficulty, a wheelchair can significantly increase the ability to get around and be mobile.

 Mobility is one of the most common issues associated with cerebral palsy.
-A child with this condition should be evaluated for mobility limitations and gait and parents should be given options for improving their child’s mobility.
+A child with this condition should have the type and extent of mobility issues evaluated, and parents should be given options for improving their child’s mobility.